 If your readers have already had a taste of your content, and then choose to opt-in and keep reading, it tells you that their level of interest is higher, potentially making them an even hotter lead!

 Another similar option is to provide a “skip the form” option to allow visitors to read your content without providing their personal information.
 You will still gather details from those who are highly interested, but you'll also avoid turning away those who'd rather not share their info.

 Capture Info With Ungated White papers

 Luckily, the decision "to gate or not to gate" no longer has to be a matter of either/or.
-With digital white papers, you can both increase brand awareness and simultaneously collect visitor information using clever options like semi-gating and social login.
+With digital white papers, you can both increase brand awareness and simultaneously collect visitor information using clever options like semi-gating.